Ski the Haute Route

 Day 6: Dix to Vignettes Hut.

-A big alpine day that crosses the summit of the Pigne d’Arolla before descending to the dramatically perched Vignettes Hut.
+A big alpine day that crosses the summit of the Pigne d’Arolla (3,800 m)before descending to the dramatically perched Vignettes Hut.
+In poor weather we may drop down to Arolla before climbing back up to the Vignettes.

 Day 7: Vignettes Hut to Zermatt.